Medium

 Summer EBT benefits expire and are removed 122 days from issuance.
 Once benefits are removed from an EBT card, they cannot be replaced.

-Yes, households can receive replacement benefits if it is reported that food purchased with SUN Bucks benefits were destroyed in a household misfortune or disaster.
+Yes, households can receive replacement benefits if it is reported that food purchased with Summer EBT benefits was destroyed in a household misfortune or disaster.
 To request a replacement the household would need to fully complete the Request for Replacement Benefits Due to Loss of SNAP Benefits.

 Activation instructions will be included with the card.